auth0/docs/articles/integrations/aws-api-gateway/index.md

 1. Sign up for a free Auth0 developer account, and sign in.
 2. In the left menu, select **Apps and APIs**, then click **New App and API**.
-Call the new app “AWS Api Gateway”.
+Call the new app "AWS Api Gateway".
 3. Click on the **Settings** tab.
 4. Follow the [How to Setup AWS to do Delegated Authentication with APIs](https://auth0.com/docs/aws-api-setup) walkthrough to configure AWS for delegated access, which uses SAML behind the scenes.
-Name the AWS IAM role you create “auth0-api-role”.
+Name the AWS IAM role you create "auth0-api-role".

 Once the AWS IAM role is configured, add a policy to the `auth0-api-role` role that lets you execute your API gateway methods.
 This is described in [User Access Permissions for Amazon API Gateway](http://docs.aws.amazon.com/apigateway/latest/developerguide/permissions.html).
 The following paragraphs summarize the steps required.